 HR business partners' roles are different from other positions such as HR generalist or an HR analyst.
-In this article, you’ll learn about an HR business partner's primary duties, their skillset, and their role in transforming an organization.
+In this article, you’ll learn about an HR business partner's resume; their primary duties, skillset, and their role in transforming an organization.

-More importantly, leading through the characteristics of an HRBP, you’ll learn how to become a great HR business partner.
+More importantly, by leading through the characteristics of an HRBP, you’ll learn how to become a great HR business partner.
 If you're interested in learning more via video, then watch below.
 Otherwise, skip ahead.

 Let’s get started.

-An HR business partner (HRBP) is an HR professional who works with an organization’s executives/C-suite to improve their HR functions.
+A HR business partner (HRBP) is a HR professional who works with an organization’s executives/C-suite to improve their HR functions.
 They create human resource agendas and lead HR departments with the aim of achieving an organization’s business objectives.

 The Role of The HR Business Partner – Duties and Tasks

-More than two decades ago, Dave Ulrich introduced an HR competency model, The Ulrich Model.
+More than two decades ago, Dave Ulrich introduced a HR competency model, The Ulrich Model.
 In this model, he compartmentalized all HR functions into four segments.

 The role of HRBP (aka strategic partner) was defined in this model as an entity that works directly with the senior management (of an organization), such as the HR coordinator, to align its business goals with employees and management goals in designated business units.

 HRBP’s Role In Onboarding Business Leaders